-What will it take to finance the SDGs?
+What will it take to finance the SDGs? - From ambition to reality

 This panel discussion will give an overview of the major sources of finance that have to be channeled into financing the Sustainable Development Goals, and what it will take to mobilize them.
 It will focus on the transformations needed to align the global financial system with sustainable development, particularly at the regulatory and policy levels, and consider the role of various actors, such as central banks, stock exchanges, financial regulators, standard setters, asset managers, pension funds, insurance companies, institutional investors, philanthropists, among others.
+It will also touch on how the challenges posed by sustainable development will drive business opportunities and foster innovative development solutions, bringing changes to the real economy in areas such as health, education, and agriculture, among others.

 - How are global financial resources currently invested and how can they be redirected to finance the SDGs? - How can international financial regulatory frameworks continue to be improved while at the same time contributing to sustainable development? - How can the global asset pools and the different forms of available financing be channeled and combined to fund innovative development solutions in developing countries?
-Can we scale up what is already happening?
+Can we scale up what is already happening? - How can the global finance ecosystem engage to catalyze investments in the SDGs?
+Who are the key actors that will drive this transformation towards sustainable financial systems? - How can technological progress, particularly fintech, accelerate achievement of the SDGs?